Innocence Protection Act: Post-conviction DNA testing

 Advances in science and in particular, DNA testing, have yielded more accurate forensic evidence.
 In some cases, post-conviction testing has helped innocent people establish that they were wrongfully convicted and to gain exonerations.
 In the process, comparisons to state and federal databases have sometimes led to identification of the perpetrators of such crimes.
 DNA testing is a predominant forensic technique which makes it possible to obtain conclusive results in cases in which previous testing, such as analysis of hair or fingerprints, had been inconclusive or flawed.
 Post-conviction testing has been requested not only in cases in which DNA testing was never done (because it did not exist as a practice before the late 1980s), and also in cases in which the more refined technology of the early 21st century may result in indisputable evidence.

 The Innocence Protection Act allows convicted individuals access to DNA testing if they meet certain conditions, such as the possibility that testing could produce new material evidence that would raise a reasonable probability that the individual did not commit the offense.
 Among other restrictions, it limits new testing to evidence that was not previously tested and generally requires it to be done within 36 months of conviction.
 All fifty U.S. states have passed statutes related to access to post-conviction DNA testing.
-It may be harder for inmates to access such testing in some states than others.
+It may be harder for inmates to access DNA testing in some states and easier in other states.